 B7–B1 of the RU Allocation subfield is set to 67 to indicate the primary 80 MHz channel.

-B7–B1 of the RU Allocation subfield is set to 68 to indicate the primary and secondary 80 MHz channel. (#SP 413)
+B7–B1 of the RU Allocation subfield is set to 68 to indicate the primary and secondary 80 MHz channel if the bandwidth of the PPDU that carries the MU-RTS Trigger frame is less than 320 MHz, or to indicate the primary 160 MHz channel if the bandwidth of the PPDU that carries the MU-RTS Trigger frame is 320 MHz.

+B7–B1 of the RU Allocation subfield is set to 69 to indicate the 320 MHz channel. (#SP 413)

-The settings for B7–B1 of the RU Allocation subfield are illustrated in Figure 9-64j (UL BW subfield and B7–B1 of RU Allocation subfield in MU-RTS Trigger frame).
+The settings for B7–B1 of the RU Allocation subfield are illustrated in Figure 9-64j (B7–B1 of RU Allocation subfield in MU-RTS Trigger frame for various bandwidths).

 TGbe editor: Please update Figure 9-64j with the following figure: